sawyerclick/CMSvelte/README.md

 # Tiny Svelte
 A [Svelte](https://svelte.dev/) starter template built with newsrooms in mind.
 It dynamically creates inline graphics based on the placement of `figure` elements with defined *data-chart* attributes.

-Inspired by graphics rigs at Bloomberg, The Pudding, and created with the help of [Kazi Awal](https://github.com/superKazi).
+Inspired by graphics rigs at Bloomberg, The Pudding, and The Wall Street Journal.
+Created with the help of [Kazi Awal](https://github.com/superKazi).

 ## Local env requirements